sebecjeanluc/Bootstrap-Portfolio/README.md

 ## About this project

 This is UX and Advanced CSS: Bootstrap Portfolio for bootcamp.
 There is a specific instruction of directory structure in this project.
 Recreating my portfolio is the goal with mutiple conditions following in the roadmap.

-This portfolio includes various CSS techniques such as media queries, flex-box, grid, and variable.
-The criteria is listed below in the roadmap.
-This website will be responsive for mobile, tablet and desktop.
+This bootstrap techniques includes layout grid, utilities, card, flexbox, button and some other small parts of components.
+This website will be fully responsive using bootstrap for mobile, tablet and desktop.

 ### Built With